Encryptium/ZapURL/README.md

 # URL-Shortener
-Files of a simple URL shortener made with PHP.
+Files of a simple URL shortener made with PHP without a SQL database.

 What it does:
 ---------------